hannorein/rebound/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Describe what features you would like to see REBOUND
+about: Do you think REBOUND is missing a feature?
+Describe what features you would like to see implemented in a future version of REBOUND.
 title: ''
 labels: feature request
 assignees: ''